giry-dev/mangrove-docs/docs/strat-lib/guides/DirectHowTo.md

     bytes32 repost_status = super.__posthookSuccess__(order, makerData);
     ...
 ```

-Notice we call `super`'s implementation of the hook, which tries to repost offer residual.
-The `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).
+Notice that we call `super`'s implementation of the hook.
+This ultimately ends up attempting to repost the offer residual (cf. the documentation of [Post trade hooks for MangroveOffer](../background/offer-maker/mangrove-offer.md#post-trade-hooks) and the reference for [Customizing `makerPosthook`](../technical-references/main-hooks.md#customizing-makerposthook)).
+The return value captured in `repost_status` tells us whether the offer had a residual (in case of a %%maker partial fill|maker-partial-fill%).

 :::info default reposting policy
 Direct offer that are partially filled are automatically reposted during posthook, adapting %%wants|wants%% to remaining %%gives|gives%% in order to maintain offer's orginial price.
 Direct's posthook returns the constants REPOST_SUCCESS in case the offer's residual was reposted, or COMPLETE_FILL if the offer was entirely consumed by taker (constants are defined in MangroveOffer).
 If offer failed to repost, the hook returns Mangrove's reason.